 From day one of the project, the project manager must manage project scope and take necessary steps to avoid scope creep.
 The project manager tracking the requirements and change requests properly will assist in this case.

-A well-defined process to identify changes, report or take in change requests, evaluate them (evaluating the change, effort required, impact of change etc.) and to select and implement them is an important aspect in scope management.
-The project manager is responsible for defining this process, executing it, educating the team members on the process and on evaluating the process progress from time to time.
+A well-defined process to identify., evaluate, approve and report on scope changes in a formal change management process is an imperative part of scope management in order to contain scope creep.
+The project manager is responsible for defining and enforcing the change management process as well as educating team members on the importance of change management for the health of the project.
 In predictive or in adaptive projects, it is always good to limit the authority to request and to approve change requests.